gakkgakk/setup-and-resources/ubuntu-setup.md

 }
 ```

-For dbt, enable file associations to jinja-stuff.
+For python, enable formatting on save with black.
 In the workspace's `.vscode/settings.json`, include the following:

 ```json
 {